-Infant schools Linked junior schools
+Linked junior schools.

-Blossomfield Infant Shirley Heath Junior or Sharmans Cross Jnr
+Shirley Heath Junior or Sharmans Cross Junior

-Burman Infant Haslucks Green Junior
+Haslucks Green Junior

-Castle Bromwich Infant Castle Bromwich Junior
+Castle Bromwich Junior

-Cranmore Infant Widney Junior
+Widney Junior

-Damson Wood Infant Coppice Junior
+Coppice Junior

-Marston Green Infant Marston Green Junior
+Marston Green Junior

-Streetsbrook Infant Sharmans Cross Junior
+Sharmans Cross Junior

-Woodlands Infant Shirley Heath Junior
+Shirley Heath Junior

-3.2.3 Blossomfield Infant & Nursery School has a joint link to both Sharmans Cross Junior School and Shirley Heath Junior School.
+- 3.2.3 \Blossomfield Infant & Nursery School has a joint link to both Sharmans Cross Junior School and Shirley Heath Junior School.
 Parents are guaranteed a place at one of the schools.
-If there are more applications for Sharman's Cross Junior School or Shirley Heath Junior School than places available, priority will be given to children attending Streetsbrook Infant School and Woodlands Infant School respectively.
-Children at Blossomfield Infant School with a sibling at Shirley Heath Junior or Sharmans Cross Junior are given priority over those without a sibling.
+If there are more applications for Sharmans Cross Junior School or Shirley Heath Junior School than places available, priority will be given to children attending Streetsbrook Infant School and Woodlands Infant School respectively.
+Children at Blossomfield Infant School with a sibling at Shirley Heath Junior or Sharmans Cross Junior are given priority over those without a sibling. - 3.2.4 All references to previously looked after children means such children who were adopted or subject to child arrangement orders or special guardianship orders immediately following having been looked after or those who appeal to have been in state care outside of England and ceased to be in state care as a result of being adopted.
+Child arrangements orders are defined in Section 8 of the Children Act 1989, as amended by Section 12 of the Children and Families Act 2014.
+Child arrangements orders replace residence orders and any residence order in force prior to 22 April 2014 is deemed to be a child arrangements order.